hwpdalgleish/ekmeans/README.md

 An example of each of these data-types in 2D/3D is provided in this repository.

-E.g. to cluster 120 2D data points from .csv file:
+E.g. to cluster 120 2D data points into equal clusters of 12 from .csv file:

 ```matlab
 %% NB USERPATH below is the path to your ekmeans repository